Panthers find ways to rally again, top Blues 4-3 in shootout

 And with that, the legend of the Comeback ‘Cats continued.

-After getting down 4-1 to Washington on Tuesday and 3-0 to Buffalo on Thursday — then finding ways to win both games — the Panthers found themselves in familiar territory when St. Louis opened the scoring on Brown’s second goal of the season at 5:24 of the opening period.
+After getting down 4-1 to Washington on Tuesday and 3-0 to Buffalo on Thursday — then finding ways to win both games — the Panthers did it again, rallying from 1-0, 2-1 and 3-2 deficits.

-Such was the way the first two periods went: St. Louis would score, Florida would answer.
-Mamin tied it at 1-1 for the Panthers exactly 100 seconds after Brown’s goal.
-Walman put the Blues back on top 6:36 into the second, and Reinhart tapped in a rebound at 18:00 of that period to knot things up again.

-Saad made it 3-2 St. Louis at 4:29 of the third, redirecting a pass from O’Reilly just under Bobrovsky’s right leg.
-And just as they did when facing 1-0 and 2-1 deficits, the Panthers tied the game yet again.
+“I liked our determination,” Reinhart said.
+“We were able to get rewarded and win.”

 BEEN A MINUTE